DineshKNarayanankutty/MLOps-End-To-End-Pipeline/README.md

 * **Prometheus** scrapes metrics from the `/metrics` endpoint
 * **Grafana** visualizes request counts, latency, and service health

-This provides basic visibility into how the system behaves after deployment.
+This provides visibility into how the system behaves after deployment.

 ---

 ## 🔄 CI/CD with GitHub Actions

-GitHub Actions automate:
+GitHub Actions automates the delivery pipeline:

-* Running tests on every change
-* Building Docker images
+1. Run unit and API tests
+2. Build the Docker image
+3. Push the image to **Azure Container Registry (ACR)**
-* Deploying updated versions to AKS
+4. Deploy the updated image to **AKS**

-This ensures that changes are validated and deployed in a repeatable way.
+This ensures every deployment uses a tested, versioned container image.

 ---